pmeier/pytorch_wheel_installer/README.rst

 .. code-block:: sh

   $ pwi --help
-  usage: pwi [-h] [--version] [--distribution DISTRIBUTION] [--backend BACKEND]
+  usage: pwi [-h] [-v] [-d DISTRIBUTION] [-b BACKEND] [-p PLATFORM]
-             [--language LANGUAGE] [--platform PLATFORM] [--no-install]
-             [--pip-cmd PIP_CMD]
+             [-l LANGUAGE] [-ni] [-ic INSTALL_CMD]

   Install PyTorch from the latest wheels.

   optional arguments:
-    -h, --help            show this help message and exit --version, -v         Show version and exit.
+    -h, --help            show this help message and exit -v, --version         Show version and exit.
-    --distribution DISTRIBUTION, -d DISTRIBUTION
+    -d DISTRIBUTION, --distribution DISTRIBUTION
                           PyTorch distribution e.g. 'torch', 'torchvision'.
                           Multiple distributions can be given as a comma- separated list.
 Defaults to 'torch,torchvision'.
-    --backend BACKEND, -b BACKEND
+    -b BACKEND, --backend BACKEND
                           Computation backend e.g. 'cpu' or 'cu102'.
 If not given the backend is automatically detected from the available hardware preferring CUDA over CPU.
+    -p PLATFORM, --platform PLATFORM
+                          Platform e.g. 'linux', 'windows', 'macos', or 'any'.
+                          Defaults to the platform that is used to run this.
-    --language LANGUAGE, -l LANGUAGE
+    -l LANGUAGE, --language LANGUAGE
                           Language implementation and version tag e.g. 'py3', 'cp36'.
 Defaults to the language version used to run this.
-    --platform PLATFORM, -p PLATFORM
-                          Platform e.g. 'linux', 'windows', 'macos', or 'any'.
-                          Defaults to the platform that is used to run this.
-    --no-install, -ni     If given, the selected wheels are written to STDOUT instead of installed.
+    -ni, --no-install     If given, the selected wheels are written to STDOUT instead of installed.
-    --pip-cmd PIP_CMD, -pc PIP_CMD
+    -ic INSTALL_CMD, --install-cmd INSTALL_CMD
-                          pip command that is used to install the wheels.
+                          Command that is used to install the wheels.
 Defaults to 'pip install'

 The ``--no-install`` option can be used to pipe or redirect the wheel links such as generating a ``requirements.txt`` file: